kevinolega/kevinolegaservices/sales-copy-08.md

 permalink: offer-08
 author: Kevin Olega
 ---
 You're highly intelligent.

 You're creative.

-You have average levels of conscientiousness.
+You have average or above average levels of conscientiousness.

 Your levels of industriousness is low to average.

-One of the biggest problems that you experience is you quickly lose interest in routine work.
+You notice that one of your biggest problems is you lose interest quickly in routine work.

 You'd like to write new marketing copy.